Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ##### Conversion to Red-Black Tree
 **Conditions for Conversion:** If a bucket becomes overly populated (typically when it holds more than eight entries), it is converted from a linked list to a red-black tree.
 This enhances search efficiency within that bucket.

-# 14. interview related

-#### Discuss Your Strengths and Weaknesses
-- **Contextual Fit:** Avoid core skills required for the position.
-- **Scenario-Based Weakness:** Describe weaknesses within specific scenarios.
-- **Rationalized Explanation:** Provide reasoned explanations for any weaknesses.
-- **Strengths:** Freely discuss strengths, focusing on those relevant to the position.

-#### Willingness to Work Overtime
-- **Scenario - Urgent Projects:**
-  - **Example Answer:** "Given that your company is in a growth phase, as seen from the projects showcased on your website, I understand that working late might be necessary occasionally to meet deadlines.
-I am willing to collaborate to ensure smooth project completion, and I trust that such experiences will also foster my personal growth."
-- **Scenario - New Employee:**
-  - **Example Answer:** "As a newcomer, I may initially be unfamiliar with the specifics of the business, which might necessitate some overtime.
-However, I prefer to optimize my work efficiency and seek advice from experienced colleagues to complete tasks during regular hours.
-Of course, I'm open to overtime during critical situations."

-#### Salary Expectations
-- **Motivation Beyond Salary:**
-  - "While salary is not my sole criterion, my primary motivation to join your company is interest in the role, which I am passionate about and believe I am well-suited for.
-I trust the company to offer a fair compensation."
-- **Expected Salary:**
-  - "I would like my salary to be around XX.
-Based on my research, the salary range for this position at your company is between A and B. Considering the responsibilities and requirements, I am open to your evaluation process."

-#### Why Are You Suitable for This Position?
-- **Match Skills to Job Requirements:** Outline how your skills align with the job's demands.
-- **Contribution to Company:** Explain specific contributions you can make to the company.
-- **Unique Selling Point:** Highlight what sets you apart from other candidates, providing examples to support your claims.

-#### Understanding of Our Company
-- **Realistic Approach:** Be honest about your level of understanding; explain what you know.
-- **Preparation:** It's beneficial to research the company and industry beforehand and discuss how your skills and goals align with the company's needs during the interview.

-#### Overcoming Lack of Experience
-- **Acknowledge Importance:** Recognize the value of experience.
-- **Highlight Strengths:** Use your unique strengths to compensate for lack of experience.
-- **Commitment to Improvement:** Avoid generic statements and emphasize continuous skill enhancement.

-#### Additional Questions to Ask
-- **Job-Specific Questions:**
-  1. What additional skills or knowledge do I need to excel in this position?
-  2. What are the most critical abilities for this job?
-  3. How can I bridge any gaps in my capabilities over the next three months?
-  4. Are there any skills or abilities you think I lack for this role?
-- **Personal Feedback:**
-  1. What do you see as my biggest strength and area for improvement?
-  2. Any feedback on my interview performance?
-- **Clarification of Interview Responses:**
-  1. "Could you suggest a better way to think through the question I answered earlier about [specific topic]?"
-- **Concluding Remark:**
-  - "I have no further questions.
-It has been a pleasure discussing with you!"